leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 **MACS2 D1 Peak calling**

-As we do not have good ChIPseq data for TCF3::HLF in HAL-01 that lets us define primary peaks within our HiChIP data using FitHiChIP.
-We instead have to you the HiChIP data itself to generate primary aligment.
+The published ChIPseq data for TCF3::HLF in HAL-01 did not provide clear and abundant peaks to lets us define primary peaks within our HiChIP data using FitHiChIP.
+We instead used the TCF3::HLF HiChIP data itself to generate primary aligment.

 Assuming you run both the TCF3_HiChIP_fusedrep.sh and TCF3_HiChIP_singleRep.sh scripts.
 We can take it a step further and adjust the MACS2 settings to improve MACS2 peak calling and improve our confidence in the peaks.